luxury Inca Trail

 Rumicolca, pre-Inca gateway to the Valley of Cuzco.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours..

 Departing toward Cuzco, we first encounter Rumicolca, an immense stone fortress at the southeastern entrance to the Valley of Cuzco.
 It originally served as an entry point into the pre-Inca Huari empire and defended nearby Pikillaqta, their largest city.
 Centuries later, the Incas fortified and refined the rough construction of the original structure with massive blocks of polished andesite.
 The fortress became the gateway to their imperial city, guarding the road from Collasuyu, the southern quarter of their "Land of Four Quarters".
 The southern quarter was the largest, stretching to Lake Titicaca, Bolivia, Chile and Argentina.

-The pre-Inca ruins of Pikillaqta.
+The pre-Inca and Inca ruins of Pikillaqta.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

 Pikillaqta, the largest Huari city and the major pre-Inca city in the region, reached its cultural height between 800 AD and 1100 AD, in the period corresponding to the Huari regional confederation.
 A massive hilltop complex of stone structures overlooking Lake Lucre, its long, straight streets and big, rectangular city blocks full of buildings are surrounded by high, flagstone and mud-mortared walls, which taper as they rise.
-In some of the rooms, little idols made of turquoise were found and now can be seen in the Inca Museum, of Cuzco.
+In some of the rooms, little idols made of turquoise were found and now can be seen in the Museo Inka, of Cuzco.
 "Pikillaqta" translates as the "City of Fleas".
 The name comes from the presence of many tiny rooms, only four square meters in area, that seem to be part of a military garrison.

 Tipon, the water garden of Inca Wiracocha.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

-luxury Cuzco Cusco tours travel
+luxury Peru tours travel Machu Picchu

 Temple and fortress of Saqsaywaman, Cuzco.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.

 Inside this triple enclosure, three tall towers were erected on a large narrow ground.
 The largest of them was called Mayac Marca, which means the round tower.
 It was built over a clear, abundant spring, fed by underground canalizations, concerning which nobody knew from where or how they came...
 This round tower contained rooms with gold and silver paneled walls, on which animals, birds, and plants figured in relief, as though in a tapestry.
 It was here that the king lived when he came for a rest in the fortress...